BorgwardtLab/polygraph-benchmark/docs/tutorials/metrics_overview.md

 The MMD may be computed via a biased estimator (`"biased"`) or via an unbiased one (`"umve"`).
 In the large sample size limit, the two should converge to the same value.
 However, at low sample sizes the differences may be substantial.
 In practice the biased estimator is oftentimes used.
+We refer to the documentation of the [base MMD classes](../api_reference/metrics/mmd.md).

 !!! warning